 The new system will presumably bring business benefits in the way of cost-saving or productivity gains, at least in the long term.
 Therefore, managers will usually want to realise these benefits as quickly as possible, while balancing this with the risks.

-Eason illustrated 3 user adoption strategies for new IT systems in 1988, using this graphic that’s still relevant today:
+Eason illustrated 3 user adoption strategies for new IT systems way back in 1988, using this graphic that’s still relevant today:

 ‘Big Bang’ Software Adoption Plan